Jzaroli/Leetcode/README.md

 # leetcode

 A series of leet code exercises.
 Some optimized, some not!
+Broken down by difficulty.